NeroReflex/Gishiki/README.md

 ## Installation
 You just checkout (or decompress a snapshot) from the github repository in your apache root directory and it just run out of the box.

+Using "git clone" is the preferred installation procedure, because it will be easier to update the framework.

 ## License